brannerchinese/glob_expansion/README.md

 ### Workings

+ 1. This is a DFA implementation: to the extent that this project models finite automata, it is deterministic — it uses a queue to keep track of the next comparisons that are to be made, and makes them in a predictable, reproducible order.

  1. Uses two cursors to keep track of string indices, one for `p` and one for `s`.

  1. The pattern is sent initially to a lexer, `lexer.py`, which decides what function is to be applied to each element of the pattern.
 Here character sets (positive and negative) are gathered into a single unit.